vishy-kamalapuram/Linkedin_Impressions_Estimator/README.md

 # Introduction
-After multiple attempts of building this project through the use of AI tools, and falling into the slippery downfall of leaning completely on those tools to complete the project, and eventually having no idea what is happening, I will take a more hands on approach with this attempt, and build out as much of it as I can, using those tools only for slight assistance with syntax and debugging.
+After multiple unfinished attempts of trying to build this project, I am going to take a much more steady approach and make sure to understand all that I am doing to complete this project.
+It will probably take a bit longer compared to using AI for the entire thing, but the benefit is that I will hopefully better understand how to build this program in the future, and will be more capable.
+That being said, I am not going to fully avoid AI, but rather use it for small syntax bits and debugging errors to still keep the work moving, but at least make it mine.

 # Description
 The primary goal of this project is pretty straightforward.
 We want to be able to estimate the number of impressions a given linkedin post gets.